ibm-cloud-docs/AnalyticsEngine/provisioning.md

 ```
 Service provisioning happens asynchronously.
 Successful response just means that the provisioning request has been accepted.
 Service provisioning is considered complete only when the associated cluster is created and made Active.

+## Provisioning overview

+For an overview of how a cluster is provisioned and how to check your cluster provisioning state, see [Track cluster provisioning](./track-instance-provisioning.html).

 ## Querying for service provisioning status
 Command - `cf service <service instance name>`
 Sample Response -